 "Uber for Shipments" App Development

-In order to establish a direct communication channel for a carrier and a shipper, you would need a real-time location-based system.
-This system would require the building of a set of tools, such as a mobile app, a web app, or a server side to store user data.
+If you would like to create a tracking app for cargo shipping that establishes a direct communication channel for a carrier and a shipper, you would need a real-time location-based system.
+This system would require the building of a set of tools, such as a mobile app and a web app, or a server side to store user data.

 Usually, all carrier companies have their own GPS systems that identify the location of every vehicle they operate in real time.
 In this case, you would only need to get access to this data, and store it on your server.
 If a given carrier doesn’t have such system, you could either help the company install one or explore additional options.

-As a mobile app development company we can take care of the logistics app development for both the iOS and Android platforms, as well as backend.
+As a mobile app development company, we can take care of the logistics app development for both the iOS and Android platforms, as well as backend development.
 Your role in this process is to establish partnerships with carrier companies and grow the network of your Uber for truckers.
 The data associated with each vehicle, such as type, size, and real-time location, is necessary for making the app work.

 Uber for shipping requires two types of users — drivers and shippers.